Black Sea grain deal in danger as Lavrov butts heads with UN

 On Ukraine, Lavrov rolled out the same Nazi tropes the Kremlin has repeated since the start of the war.

 “The Ukrainian issue cannot be considered in isolation from the geopolitical context.
 This is not about Ukraine at all but about how international relations will be built in the future: via a solid consensus based on a balance of interests or via the aggressive and explosive promotion of [the West’s] hegemony,” he said.
-"It is obvious to any impartial person that the Nazi regime in Kyiv cannot be seen as representing the residents of the territories that refused to recognize the outcome of the bloody state coup in February 2014 and against whom the coup plotters unleashed a war against."
+"It is obvious to any impartial person that the Nazi regime in Kyiv cannot be seen as representing the residents of the territories that refused to recognise the outcome of the bloody state coup in February 2014 and against whom the coup plotters unleashed a war against."